yazhcodes/Election_Analysis/Challenge/README.md

 ## Overview of Election Audit

-   A Colorado Board of Elections employee has sought out help in auditing the results of a recent local congressional election.
+   This report summarizes the election results of a recent local congressional election held by Colorado Board of Elections.

 ## Election-Audit Results